+Precision Const. and LeasePartners were not uniformly applied to this case.
 Unlike Precision Const. and LeasePartners, there is no evidence in the record here that Chersus undertook any action to confer any benefit upon Ocwen to Chersus' detriment.
 Chersus did not purchase any goods or provide any service to Ocwen.

-Rather, Ocwen foreclosed on its Deed of Trust lien interest against title to the Property as a result of the Borrower's failure to comply with his Loan repayment obligations thereunder, which pre-dated the HOA's lien and of which Chersus had notice when it acquired its interest in the Property.
+Rather, Ocwen enforced its contractual power of sale and foreclosed on its Deed of Trust lien interest against title to the Property as a result of the Borrower's failure to comply with his Loan repayment obligations thereunder, which pre-dated the HOA's lien and of which Chersus had notice when it acquired its interest in the Property.
 Neither Chersus nor its predecessor, First 100, sought to enjoin the Deed of Trust foreclosure or otherwise pay monies to reinstate the Loan to avoid foreclosure.
 Further, Chersus and Ocwen had not entered into a quasi- or implied contract and had no pre-existing relationship at any time prior to or after foreclosure under the Deed of Trust proceeded.
 There is no evidence in the record that Chersus or First 100 ever even attempted to contact Ocwen.
-But the evidentiary record does show that Chersus knew it was not purchasing clear title from First 100, would have to litigate a quiet title action and may have acquired title to the Property subject to the Deed of Trust.
+But the evidentiary record does show, and Chersus never disputed, that Chersus knew it was not purchasing clear title from First 100, would have to litigate a quiet title action and may have acquired title to the Property subject to the Deed of Trust.
 [XVII:AA3386-90.]

 Moreover, there is no evidence in the record that Ocwen received and retained a benefit from Chersus.
-Although this Court noted that the potential to lease out the Property was a benefit that Ocwen allegedly received, the fact is Ocwen did not lease the Property to a tenant and, consequently, did not actually "appreciate" any benefit that would be inequitable for it to retain without payment to Chersus.
-The record reflects instead that Chersus leased the Property to a tenant even after Ocwen foreclosed.
+Although the panel of this Court noted that the potential to lease out the Property was a benefit that Ocwen allegedly received, the fact is Ocwen did not lease the Property to a tenant and, consequently, did not actually "appreciate" any benefit that would be inequitable for it to retain without payment to Chersus.
+To the contrary, the undisputed record reflects instead that Chersus leased the Property to a tenant even after Ocwen foreclosed.
 [XVIII:AA3546, lines 2-3.]
 There is no evidence in the record that Ocwen then prevented Chersus from continuing to lease the Property to a tenant or that Ocwen took monthly rental income from Chersus' tenant and refused to hand over that rental income to Chersus.
-Accordingly, there is no evidence in the record to support the district court's finding, and this Court's affirmance, that Chersus conferred a benefit upon Ocwen and that Ocwen appreciated the benefit to Chersus' detriment.
-Consequently, the district court's judgment requiring Ocwen to pay damages to Chersus is akin to an improper punitive damages award and not compensatory damages since there was no benefit appreciated by Ocwen to Chersus' detriment for which compensation was necessary.
+Accordingly, there is no evidence in the record to support the district court's finding, and the panel's affirmance, that Chersus conferred a benefit upon Ocwen and that Ocwen appreciated the benefit to Chersus' detriment.
+This ruling reflects that Precision Const. and LeasePartners were not uniformly applied to the facts of this case.